Mick Malone (cricketer): 1981–82: Return to Australian side

-Some solid domestic form saw Malone return to the Australian side for the Benson and Hedges World Series Cup, the official spin-off from WSC, against Pakistan and the West Indies in 1981–82.
+Some solid domestic form saw Malone return to the Australian side for the World Series Cup, the official spin-off from WSC, against Pakistan and the West Indies in 1981–82.
 He replaced an injured Terry Alderman.

 He had a superb comeback game taking 2-9 off ten overs.
 He kept his spot in subsequent games.
 He would play eight times taking 9 wickets at an average of 27.88, he was also Australia's most economical bowler conceding just 3.13 runs per over.

 Malone was picked in that season's Australian squad to play the West Indies for the third Test at Adelaide, replacing Terry Alderman, but was 12th man.
 He was discussed as a possibility for the 1982 tour of New Zealand.
 He did not tour, and announced his retirement from first-class cricket.
 His final game was a one-day match against Victoria, in which he took 3-19 off seven overs.
 Malone said "I felt I was struggling to get into the Shield team and I just thought it was time to retire.
 I have no qualms about my decision and I could not have finished off on a better note by getting a wicket on the last ball I bowled."

 Outside cricket

+Malone retired at the end of the 1981–82 season, finishing with first-class career figures of 73 matches 260 wickets at an average of 24.77.